The Monkey (film): Production

 The original story featured a cymbal-banging monkey toy, but the cymbals were replaced with a drum for the film.

 Director Frank Darabont originally held the film rights to Stephen King's short story "The Monkey" and planned to begin working on a film adaptation upon completing The Mist (2007), itself an adaptation of one of King's novellas.
 The project never materialized.

 Going into the 2023 Cannes Film Market, financer Black Bear Pictures announced that a film adaptation of "The Monkey" was in development and up for sale to distributors.
 Osgood Perkins was hired to write and direct, and James Wan would produce under his Atomic Monster banner.
 Theo James was cast in the lead role.
 In March 2024, Tatiana Maslany, Elijah Wood, Christian Convery, Colin O'Brien, Rohan Campbell, and Sarah Levy were revealed to have joined the cast.

 After facing delays due to the 2023 Hollywood labor disputes that lead to filming Keeper first, principal photography occurred in Vancouver from February 5 to March 22, 2024.
 The original story by Stephen King features a cymbal-banging monkey, but the film replaces the cymbals with a drum.
 According to Perkins, this change was made because the film's producer believed that The Walt Disney Company owned the rights to the cymbal-banging version of the toy on the basis of its appearance in Toy Story 3.
+Perkins preferred the drum over the cymbals as he felt that it enhanced the horror.
 In writing the film, Perkins chose to give the film comedic elements because he thought it was more fitting for a film about a toy, and he wanted to distinguish The Monkey from more serious horror films about possessed toys.
 Perkins further stated that the comedy in the film intentionally avoids subtlety and makes use of extreme gore to joke about the absurdity, pointlessness, and randomness of death.
 Perkins stated fully to Empire on his approach to the material:

 I took liberties like a motherfucker.
 They [Atomic Monster] had a very serious script.
 Very serious.
 I felt it was too serious, and I told them: 'This doesn't work for me.
 The thing with this toy monkey is that the people around it all die in insane ways.
 So, I thought: Well, I'm an expert on that.'
 Both my parents died in insane, headline-making ways.

 I spent a lot of my life recovering from tragedy, feeling quite bad.
 It all seemed inherently unfair.
 You personalize the grief: 'Why is this happening to me?'
 But I'm older now and you realize this shit happens to everyone.
 Everyone dies.
 Sometimes in their sleep, sometimes in truly insane ways, like I experienced.
 But everyone dies.
 And I thought maybe the best way to approach that insane notion is with a smile.